 In addition, after completing the degree requirements, you must submit a performance portfolio and a dissertation as proof of your writing ability.

-We offer several financial awards to help you pursue your graduate education.
+We offer several financial awards to help you pursue your graduate degree.
 These include competitive scholarships, grants and teaching and research assistantships.
-Visit the Graduate School website for more information on these opportunities.
-Information about other financial assistance programs is at the Financial Aid site.